AdobeDocs/experience-manager-cloud-service.en/help/move-to-cloud-service/content-transfer-tool/using-content-transfer-tool/extracting-content.md

 ---
-title: Extracting Content from Source in Content Transfer Tool
+title: Extracting Content from Source
-description: Extracting Content from Source in Content Transfer Tool
+description: Extracting Content from Source
 ---

 # Extracting Content from Source {#extracting-content}